Sayanta66/Smart-IoT-Garage-Jetson-nano-/README.md

 Hello Folks :)

-Here is my project based on IOT garage opening on jetsonnano with the following features:-
+Here is the project based on IOT garage opening on jetsonnano with the following features:-

 1) Stream live video to the web using flask(with face detection)